mdrasmus/tot/notes.md

 10050 1451198989.131072 chdir("/vagrant/tot") = 0
 ```

-yep, chdir is a syscall that I could track per process.
+- [x] Yep, chdir is a syscall that I could track per process.
+Need to perform this processing
+  at db load time so that FileEvent always has full paths.
+  `os.path.join(cwd, row['filename'])`

+- [ ] After that, I can create ProcessFile rows.
+Each FileEvent should get_or_create a
+  ProcessFile.

 =============================================================================
 2015-12-25